 If your time to fill is trending upwards or appears completely out of synch with industry peers and local competitors here are some concrete steps you can take now:

-- Break the metric down by department and see where the slow-down is happening.
-This may be down to external factors like poor supply of java developers skewing the overall picture
+- Break the metric down by department.
+This will help you see where the slowdown is happening.
+This may be due to external factors like a poor supply of java developers skewing the overall picture

 Recruitment KPIs that matter: